 When students at Patrick Henry College drop their broken laptops off at the IT help desk, all they have to do is give a brief explanation of the problem they’re experiencing and sign a check-in form.
 Later, they come back and pick up their device.
 Nine times out of ten, it’s a fairly uncomplicated process.

 But that’s only one side of the story.
-Abby Rose, a rising junior studying Strategic Intelligence at Patrick Henry College, knows a little bit more about what goes on behind the scenes—she works there.
+Abby Rose, a senior studying Strategic Intelligence at Patrick Henry College, knows a little bit more about what goes on behind the scenes—she works there.

 On the other side of the desk, there’s an arsenal of permanent markers, fragmented computer parts, a fleet of PC’s, a storage closet full of hardware, and a dedicated team that keeps the technology at PHC running smoothly.